NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/CopyofFHIRImplementationGuideTemplateTest/Home/About-BaRS/Releases/Pre-Releases.page.md

 ### Overview of the release

 This is the first release of the implementation guide, mainly to establish the underlying publishing platform and principles.
 Most content placeholder and boiler plate.
-The initial preview (alpha) documentation of the core and first application (111-ED) were made available to vendors who were going to participate in first of type.
+The initial preview (alpha) documentation of the core and first Application (111-ED) were made available to vendors who were going to participate in first of type.

 </div>
 </div>